World Whale Day was founded in Maui, Hawaii, in 1980, to honour humpback whales.

 Noise pollution is a lesser known threat to whales, as they rely heavily on sounds to navigate, find food and detect danger.
 So the excessive noise from ships and other vessels interfere with the sonar and communication that the whales use.
 Extremely loud noises, such as those made when exploring for gas and oil, can even cause hearing problem for whales, some even result in haemorrhage and, eventually, death.

 You can save even more if you want to buy a few extra for your friends and family, when you buy 4 you'll save 55% and when you buy 6 you can save 60%!
-Click the image or link below to grab a few today.
+Click the image or link below and order a few today.